izgzhen/hadrian-soh17-notes/proposal.md

 #### Overview

-Implement `install` and `binary-dist` rules in makefiles.
-This is about writing rules for moving files around and packaging stuff together.
+Implement `install` and `binary-dist` rules in makefiles, by writing rules for moving files around and packaging stuff together.

 For `install`, it has two command line configurations worth mentioning: